GNU Octave

 GNU Octave is a scientific programming language for scientific computing and numerical computation.
-Octave helps in solving linear and nonlinear problems numerically, and for performing other numerical experiments using a language that is mostly compatible with MATLAB.
+Among other things, Octave can be used to solve linear and nonlinear problems numerically and to perform other numerical experiments using a language that is mostly compatible with MATLAB.
 It may also be used as a batch-oriented language.
 As part of the GNU Project, it is free software under the terms of the GNU General Public License.

 History

 The project was conceived around 1988.
 At first it was intended to be a companion to a chemical reactor design course.
 Full development was started by John W. Eaton in 1992.
 The first alpha release dates back to 4 January 1993 and on 17 February 1994 version 1.0 was released.
 Version 9.2.0 was released on 7 June 2024.

 The program is named after Octave Levenspiel, a former professor of the principal author.
 Levenspiel was known for his ability to perform quick back-of-the-envelope calculations.